Everton agree record fee for Besiktas' Cenk Tosun

 Story highlights

-- Striker becomes most expensive Turkish Super Lig export
+- Striker becomes most expensive Turkish Super Lig player

-(CNN)Everton are on the verge of making Cenk Tosun the most expensive Turkish player in Super Lig history.
+(CNN)Everton are on the verge of making Cenk Tosun the most expensive player in Turkish Super Lig history.

 Manager Sam Allardyce confirmed Thursday that the Premier League club have agreed a fee with Besiktas -- reportedly $36.6 million (£27 million) -- for the 26-year-old.